Depictions of nudity: Music album covers

 Nudity is occasionally presented in other media, often with attending controversy.
-For example, album covers for music by performers such as Jimi Hendrix, John Lennon and Yoko Ono, Nirvana, Blind Faith, Scorpions, Jane's Addiction, and Santana have contained nudity.
-Several rock musicians have performed nude on stage, including members of Jane's Addiction, Rage Against the Machine, Green Day, Black Sabbath, Stone Temple Pilots, The Jesus Lizard, Blind Melon, Red Hot Chili Peppers, blink-182, Naked Raygun, Queens of the Stone Age and The Bravery.
+For example, album covers for music by performers such as Jimi Hendrix (Electric Ladyland), John Lennon and Yoko Ono (Unfinished Music No. 1: Two Virgins), Nirvana (Nevermind), Blind Faith, Scorpions (Virgin Killer), Amanda Palmer (There Will Be No Intermission), Jane's Addiction, and Santana have contained nudity.
+Several rock musicians have performed nude on stage, including members of Jane's Addiction, Rage Against the Machine, Green Day, Stone Temple Pilots, The Jesus Lizard, Blind Melon, Red Hot Chili Peppers, blink-182, Naked Raygun, Queens of the Stone Age and The Bravery.

 The provocative photo of a nude prepubescent girl on the original cover of the Virgin Killer album by the Scorpions also brought controversy.

 Erotic depictions

-A clay plague of a couple having sexual intercourse in the missionary position, from Old Babylon (2nd millennium B.C.)
+A clay plaque of a couple having sexual intercourse in the missionary position, from Old Babylon (2nd millennium B.C.)

 This Etruscan amphora (5th century B.C.) depicts two male youths engaging in anal intercourse.

 An intimate scene depicted in a wall painting in Pompeii (1st century A.D.)
 The woman is wearing a strophium, the ancient Roman equivalent of a modern-day brassière or a bikini top.

 An erotic sculpture from a temple at Khajuraho, India, 10th century A.D.

 A Korean erotic artwork (chunhwa) painted by Gim Hongdo from the Joseon era.

 Erotic artworks such as this one (A.D.
 1799) served as a guide for newly married couples in Japan.

 Sexually explicit images, other than those having a scientific or educational purpose, are generally categorized as either erotic art or pornography, but sometimes can be both.

 Early cultures often associated the sexual act with supernatural forces and thus their religion is intertwined with such depictions.
 In Asian polities such as India, Nepal, Sri Lanka, Japan, Korea, and China, erotic artworks and other representations of human sexuality have specific spiritual meanings within their respective native religions.
 In Europe, ancient Greece and Rome produced much art and decoration of an erotic nature, much of it integrated with their own religious beliefs and cultural practices.

 Japanese painters like Hokusai and Utamaro, in addition to their usual themes also executed erotic depictions.
 Such paintings were called shunga (literally: "spring" or "picture of spring").
 They served as sexual guidance for newly married couples in Japan in general, and the sons and daughters of prosperous families were given elaborate pictures as presents on their wedding days.
 Most shunga are a type of ukiyo-e, usually executed in woodblock print format.
 It was traditional to present a bride with ukiyo-e depicting erotic scenes from the Tale of Genji.